ssell/ssell/README.md

 By day I am the Team Lead of Data & Integrations at a startup tech-focused insurance company, and at night I am an enthusiast graphics, engine, and systems programmer.
 Most of what I have learned has been self-taught, primarily from free and open-source resources online and so I try to do my part in sharing knowledge to keep that tradition going.

-All public code is distributed _as-is_ for educational purposes.
+All public code is distributed _as-is_.
 Feel free to [send me any comments or questions](https://www.vertexfragment.com/about/).

 ---